PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 Concentration plot for ligand-receptor dynamics with SSA simulation.
 The concentrations reach a steady state at the end of the simulation.
 {: style="font-size: medium;"}

 * Phillip will then need to point the reader to the next section by saying this is just the beginning of the model we will build to study chemotaxis.
-(And computing steady-state concentration is just a toy example compared to questions we will ask soon.)
+(And computing steady state concentration is just a toy example compared to questions we will ask soon.)

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)